 Grants are available for projects between £100 and £1,000, between £1,001 and £5,000 and between £5,001 and £10,000.
 They are being allocated by ward – with a funding limit per ward – and are designed to help small groups with their celebratory projects and activities.
 (For bigger projects, you may wish to seek additional funding – we’ve addressed this on our FAQs page.)

-Here are the most recent slides from the grant briefing session (updated on Thursday 27 May).
+Here are the most recent slides from the grants briefing session

 ‘Creating and presenting your funding pitch’